Dorothy Fellowes-Gordon: As socialite

 Fellowes-Gordon made her debut into society on 24 May 1911 at the court held by George V and Mary of Teck.
 When Fellowes-Gordon's mother died, Dorothy, who was living with her and her stepfather, left Wyllie's house and went to live with other relatives.
 It was around this time she was to meet Elsa Maxwell, while on a travel in South Africa; Maxwell came back to London with Fellowes-Gordon and they soon went to live together at Drayton Gardens, London, in 1912.
 In 1928, at the death of Wyllie, she inherited part of his coal industry's estate, that was put aside at her mother's death.

 During World War I, Fellowes-Gordon, who was living in London, moved to New York City to stay with Elsa Maxwell and helping back England in its war effort, mainly through her social connections.
 Once at a party Maxwell and Fellowes-Gordon organised together to raise money, the main guest was Princess Helena Victoria of Schleswig-Holstein, granddaughter of Queen Victoria, escorted by Napier Sturt, 3rd Baron Alington; they decided the guest list with the help of Noël Coward and among who attended there were: Lady Diana Cooper, Viola Tree, Oliver Messel, Bea Lillie, Gertrude Lawrence and Ivor Novello.

-Part of the same crowd moved to Venice in 1926, where Maxwell was hired by the Italian government to revamp the Venecian Lido.
+Part of the same crowd moved to Venice in 1926, where Maxwell was hired by the Italian government to revamp the Venice Lido.
 Maxwell and Coward travelled at Fellowes-Gordon's expenses, and joined Oliver Messel and Hugo Rumbold.
 Rumbold, a cross-dresser, asked Fellowes-Gordon's permission to use her wardrobe.

 A trivial info is that many of the recipes in Elsa Maxwell's "How to Do It" (1957) are by Fellowes-Gordon, like Bulgarian Cream, Curry, Omelet a la Creme, Onion Tart and so on.

 Personal life

 Elsa Maxwell and Fellowes-Gordon met in 1912 in Durban, where Maxwell was playing the piano at the Edward Hotel.
 The two became life partners and remained together until Maxwell's death in 1963.

 Fellowes-Gordon was bisexual.
-Her other lovers included Napier Sturt, 3rd Baron Alington (who was also bisexual), Jacobo Fitz-James Stuart, 17th Duke of Alba (for 8 years) and Mercedes de Acosta.
-Elsa Maxwell described Fellowes-Gordon as "A tall, stunning girl, the best and most helpful friend I have ever known....Dickie....had the beauty and sharp wit that were to make her one of Europe's femmes fatale, a role she attained without half trying."
+Her other lovers included Napier Sturt, 3rd Baron Alington (who was also bisexual), Jacobo Fitz-James Stuart, 17th Duke of Alba (for eight years) and Mercedes de Acosta.
+Elsa Maxwell described Fellowes-Gordon as "A tall, stunning girl, the best and most helpful friend I have ever known ...
+Dickie ... had the beauty and sharp wit that were to make her one of Europe's femmes fatale, a role she attained without half trying."

 Like many others of the LGBT community of the 1920s, Fellowes-Gordon attended meetings of followers of George Gurdjieff in 1924–1925 at the home of Muriel Draper.